ZTX-Foundation/tuxedo/doc/contracts/nfts/ERC1155AutoGraphMinter.md

 - `_bufferCap`: The maximum limit for the rate limit buffer.
 - `_paymentRecipient`: The address that will receive payments.
 - `_expiryTokenHoursValid`: The validity period (in hours) for an expiry token.
+- `_paymentTOken`: The ERC20 token address to use for payment.

 The constructor checks that `_paymentRecipient` is not the zero address and that `_expiryTokenHoursValid` is within a valid range (between 1 and 24 hours), and it initializes several state variables including: